fish-shell/fish-shell/sphinx_doc_src/index.rst

 - **Easy scripting**: new functions_ can be added on the fly.
 The syntax is easy to learn and use.

+This bit of the documentation is a quick guide on how to get going.
+If you are new to this, see the :ref:`tutorial <tutorial>`.

 Installation and Start
 ======================